martijntakken/Azure-Sentinel/Playbooks/ZScaler/Add-IP-To-Category/readme.md

  1. Sign in
  1. Click Save

 ### b.
 Configurations in Azure Sentinel
 For Azure Sentinel some additional configuration is needed:
 1. Enable Azure Sentinel Analytics rules that create alerts and incidents which includes the relevant entities.
 1. Configure automation rule(s) to trigger the playbooks.

+### c.
+Set ZScaler Block Category
+The default ZScaler block category is set to "OTHER_MISCELLANEOUS".
+It can be changed in the playbook using the following steps:
+1. Edit the playbook
+1. Edit the 'Set ZScaler Category' action
+1. Update the value to an existing ZScaler block category
+1. Save the playbook

 <a name="references"></a>